entazis/experience-log/README.md

 The result was a predictive model that significantly outperformed random selection, correctly identifying users likely to churn with a two-thirds accuracy rate.
 However, the model's performance was constrained by the limited amount of training data available from the company.

-In addition to the analytics work, I developed a Node.js application that automated the process of sending retention-focused emails through Intercom to the users identified by the model as at risk of churning.
+In addition to the analytics work, developed a Node.js application that automated the process of sending retention-focused emails through Intercom to the users identified by the model as at risk of churning.

-Outcome:
+**Outcome:**
 The project delivered a functional predictive system that provided actionable insights, allowing CodeBerry Programming School to engage with users more effectively and reduce churn rates.

-Skills: Deep Learning · Artificial Intelligence (AI) · MongoDB · R · NoSQL · Docker · Data ScienceSkills: Deep Learning · Artificial Intelligence (AI) · MongoDB · R · NoSQL · Docker · Data Science
+**Skills:** Deep Learning · Artificial Intelligence (AI) · Machine Learning · R · Docker

-## 2017.12 - 2018.01: [Rapstar](https://github.com/entazis/rapstar-project) - Generating hip-hop lyrics using neural networks
+### 2017.12 - 2018.01: [Rapstar](https://github.com/entazis/rapstar-project) - Generating hip-hop lyrics using neural networks

 Project Description:
-As a personal endeavor during my university years, I embarked on an experimental project to create an autonomous rap lyricist.
-Inspired by a Multi-layer Recurrent Neural Networks (RNN) project I discovered on GitHub, my goal was to train a neural network to generate hip-hop lyrics independently.
+Personal endeavor during university years to create an autonomous rap lyricist.
+Inspired by a Multi-layer Recurrent Neural Networks (RNN) project discovered on GitHub, the goal was to train a neural network to generate hip-hop lyrics independently.

 Technical Execution:
-I developed a web scraper to collect a substantial corpus of Hungarian hip-hop lyrics from a dedicated lyrics website.
-After performing the necessary data cleaning to refine the dataset, I initiated the training process for the RNN with these texts.
+Developed a web scraper to collect a substantial corpus of Hungarian hip-hop lyrics from a dedicated lyrics website.
+After performing the necessary data cleaning to refine the dataset, initiated the training process for the RNN with these texts.

-Outcome:
+**Outcome:**
 The project's end result was a rap-bot that produced text resembling coherent Hungarian lyrics, although the content lacked a meaningful sense.
 It became evident that achieving the creation of authentic and intelligent lyrics would require a more extensive dataset and prolonged training period.

-## 2015.02 - 2015.05: Teachable Remote Controller
+### 2015.02 - 2015.05: Teachable Remote Controller

-Project Overview:
+**Project Overview:**
 An independent university project focusing on embedded system design and hardware–software integration.
 The goal was to create a programmable remote controller capable of learning and reproducing infrared signals from other remotes.

-Key Contributions:
+**Key Contributions:**

 - Designed and assembled the integrated circuit and supporting hardware.
 - Soldered all components and connected them to a microcontroller.
 - Developed low-level C firmware to control input buttons, manage the IR receiver, and transmit stored signals.
 - Implemented a signal-recording system allowing users to teach the remote new commands dynamically.

-Outcome:
+**Outcome:**
 The final device successfully stored and replayed infrared signals from arbitrary remotes, functioning as a fully programmable universal controller.

-Skills: Embedded Systems · C Programming · Microcontrollers · Circuit Design · Infrared Communication · Soldering · Hardware Prototyping
+**Skills:** Embedded Systems · C Programming · Microcontrollers · Circuit Design · Infrared Communication · Soldering · Hardware Prototyping

-# Volunteering
+## Volunteering

-## Invisible University
+### Invisible University

-### 2019.01 - 2022.01: Chief Executive Officer
+#### 2019.01 - 2022.01: Chief Executive Officer

-### 2016.06 - 2019.05: Organizational Development Consultant and Team Lead
+#### 2016.06 - 2019.05: Organizational Development Consultant and Team Lead

 - Conducted in-depth process analysis to identify and resolve organizational inefficiencies.
 - Proposed strategic improvements to enhance operational effectiveness.
 - Developed and implemented performance metrics to quantify the impact of organizational changes.

-### 2018.09 - 2019.08: Nonviolent Communication Specialist
+#### 2018.09 - 2019.08: Nonviolent Communication Specialist

 Offered pro bono training in nonviolent communication (NVC) to young adults, fostering empathetic engagement and conflict resolution.

-### 2018.09 - 2018.11: Gamification Expert
+#### 2018.09 - 2018.11: Gamification Expert

 Provided pro bono gamification training to young adults, aiming to engage and motivate through the application of game-design elements in non-game contexts.

-### 2015.09 - 2018.02: Trainer of Trainers
+#### 2015.09 - 2018.02: Trainer of Trainers

 Facilitated comprehensive training programs for the educators at the Invisible University, covering a range of topics including: